SiriDB/libsiridb/README.md

 Siridb can handle multiple queries and/or inserts on a single connection simultaniously.
-The order in which results are returned is not defined and as soon as a request is finished the result will be returned.
+The order in which results are returned is not defined and as soon as a single request is finished the result will be returned.
 This means a client should keep track of each request.
 We do this by assigning a pid to each request.
 This pid is an unsigned 16bit integer value and the client is responsable for chosing a unique pid.
 SiriDB simple returns the same pid in its response so the client then should able to map the result to the request.